reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ... : Shutting down ExecutorService 'applicationTaskExecutor'

 ```
-We get a warning thrown for using a deprecated driver class which can be ignored.
+We can see a warning in the log for using a deprecated driver class which is safe to be ignored.
 We have not specified any driver class here.
 The driver class `com.mysql.jdbc.Driver` is registered based on the metadata read from the database connection to AWS RDS.

 ## Read-Replica Configuration
 Replication is a process by which we can copy data from one database server (also known as source database) to be copied to one or more database servers (known as replicas).
 It is a feature of the database engines of MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL DB which can be configured with AWS RDS.